sarahciston/codingcare/posts/designdoc.md

 ### system

-Rather than algorithm or model, I use (machine learning) system here to
+Rather than algorithm or model, I use (machine learning) system here to [XXX]

 ## 3.3. methods & methodologies